erikgrinaker/toydb/docs/sql.md

 ### Expressions

-Expressions can be used wherever a value is expected, e.g. as `SELECT` fields and `INSERT` values.
+Expressions can be used wherever a value is expected, e.g. as `SELECT` columns nd `INSERT` values.
 They are made up of constants, a column references, an operator invocations, and a function calls.

 Column references can either be unqualified, e.g. `name`, or prefixed with the relation identifier separated by `.`, e.g. `person.name`.
 Unqualified identifiers must be unambiguous.